The world's best sandwiches you need to try

 Charles Brutlag/Shutterstock

-While there's a lot to be said about the traditional British bacon butty (at its purest, bacon between slices of white sliced bread and tomato or brown sauce), the addition of lettuce and tomato creates something simple yet extraordinary.
-BLTs are popular on both sides of the Atlantic, with rival claims that it was invented in Victorian England or evolved from classic US sandwiches, like the club, in the early 20th century.
-Salty bacon is essential, lettuce adds crisp texture, tomato gives a juicy, fresh note and, depending on your taste, mayonnaise or mustard bring it all together, whether it's made with toasted or untoasted bread.
+While there's a lot to be said about the traditional British bacon butty (at its purest, bacon between slices of white sliced bread served with ketchup or brown sauce), the addition of lettuce and tomato creates something simple yet extraordinary.
+BLTs are popular on both sides of the Atlantic, and were either invented in Victorian England, or evolved from classic US sandwiches, like the club, in the early 20th century.
+Salty bacon is essential, lettuce adds crisp texture, tomato gives a juicy, fresh note and, depending on your taste, mayonnaise or mustard bring it all together, whether you make it with toasted or untoasted bread.

 1. Grilled cheese, USA